 True crime anniversaries in June

-Mark Tildesley was a seven-year-old body who went missing at a funfair in Wokingham, Berkshire.
+Mark Tildesley was a seven-year-old boy who went missing at a funfair in Wokingham, Berkshire.
 His disappearance sparked a widespread search across the area, with the British army brought in to assist.
 A national campaign also saw Mark’s photo displayed in every police station in the country, but he was still not found.

 Both his father and stepmother’s behaviour became abusive, and his stepmother Emma Tustin killed him through a severe assault.
 Tustin and Arthur’s father, Thomas Hughes, were convicted of murder and manslaughter respectively.

-19th June: The Finsbury Park Terrorist Attack (2017)
+19th June: The Finsbury Park terrorist attack (2017)

 The 2017 Finsbury Park Attack saw Darren Osborne driving his van directly into a group of pedestrians in Finsbury Park in London.
 At least nine people were injured, and one man, Makram Ali, was killed.